Bu madde henüz onaylanmamıştır.

-Firmware is an embedded layer of software that operates directly on hardware devices and manages their fundamental functions.
-It is typically stored in non-volatile memory types such as ROM, EEPROM, or Flash memory and functions as the lowest-level software required for a device to operate.
-Firmware is activated during the hardware’s startup process, manages input/output operations, and enables higher-level software to run.
+Firmware is a specialized, embedded layer of software that operates directly on hardware devices to manage their fundamental functions and hardware-level instructions.
+It is typically stored in non-volatile memory types, such as ROM, EEPROM, or Flash memory, and functions as the lowest-level software required for a device to operate.
+Activated during the hardware’s startup process, firmware manages initial input/output operations and creates the necessary environment for higher-level software or operating systems to execute.

 The term firmware was first introduced by Ascher Opler in 1967.
-Opler used the term to describe the intermediary layer between hardware and software.
-Early implementations involved loading microcode into computer processors via writable control memory.
-This approach allowed hardware components to perform various functions and become more adaptable.
+Opler used the term to describe an intermediary layer of microprogramming situated between the hardware components and the software programs.

 Firmware (Mikhail Nilov - Pexels)